 Opening times vary for certain large events.
 Please see our what’s on section for details or call us on 01243 811363.

-Admission to special events is included in the admission price.
-Please note that a reduced entry price may apply for certain events.
+Admission to special events is included in the standard Museum admission price.
+Please note that a reduced entry price may apply for certain events (e.g. the Christmas Market).
 Events marked as ‘ticketed’ require pre-booking.
-Buy admission tickets online here:
+All admission tickets are available to buy online.

 The Museum is a no smoking site.
 Smoking is not permitted in our buildings or in the open spaces within the Museum site.
 You may smoke in the main car park only.